petrilab-uva/2024-CDI-vaccine/README.md

 ## Setup
 There are several files that are required for this analysis but not included.
 Instructions for downloading these files are outlined below:

-1. Sequencing files have been uploaded to the NCBI Sequence Read Archive (SRA) and are available under Bioproject Accession ID PRJNA1139815.
+1. Sequencing files have been uploaded to the NCBI Sequence Read Archive (SRA) and are available under Bioproject Accession ID PRJNA1139815 (found [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1139815)).
 RNAseq FASTQ files should be placed within a `raw_reads` folder in the `data` directory.

 2. Two murine genomic data sets are required for these analyses.
 These files can be accessed from [Ensembl.org as an FTP download](https://useast.ensembl.org/info/data/ftp/index.html).
 I used release version 109, but more up-to-date releases may be currently available.
 These versions can be used, **but ensure that the same release version is used for both files!** Instructions for obtaining these files are outlined below.
      * A *Mus musculus* cDNA file containing all transcript sequences is required to generate an index file used for read mapping.
 I used release 109, which is available [here](https://ftp.ensembl.org/pub/release-109/fasta/mus_musculus/cdna/).
 This file should be placed within the `data` directory.
 Code for generating the .index file from this file is commented out within the .sh script.